jessetane/cui/README.md

        |__|        \/           \/

 ```
-Operator is a tool for building command line interfaces that are easy to use AND learn.
+Operator is a tool for building command line interfaces (with Node) that are easy to use AND to learn.

 ## Install
 I haven't published this to NPM yet so for now you can do the following: